It’s that time of the year when wedding announcements start appearing in the newspaper and invitations start arriving in the mail.

-The Plank Chapel Senior Circle recently met in the Fellowship Hall of Plank Chapel United Methodist Church.
+The Plank Chapel United Methodist Church Senior Circle recently met for January in the fellowship hall of the church.

 St. Stephen Missionary Baptist Church recently held a service to honor Black History Month.

 Last year, in keeping with age-old traditions of fasting, I made the decision to eat a vegan diet, which means abstaining from any animal products, for the season of Lent.
 The practice of giving up something for Lent comes from identifying with the time that Jesus spent fasting in the desert for 40 days.
 Giving up meat and other animal products for the period of Lent presents this as a time set apart to make this offering to God.